Istiaq-Fuad/bangla-poem-extractor/README.md

   - Or pass a list to `scrape_all_collections(titleids=[...])`

 Edit `main.py` to switch between targeted tests and full runs.

-## Tips & troubleshooting

-- Module not found (e.g., `parsel`): run `uv add requests parsel` again and ensure you're in the project root.
-- Slow/blocked requests: increase `delay`, retry later, and avoid high request rates.
-- Encoding: files are saved as UTF-8; ensure your editor font supports Bengali.
-- Network errors: uv venv should isolate deps; if SSL or cert issues occur, update system CA certificates.
-- uv issues: ensure uv is up-to-date (`uv self update`) and Python is available.

-## Responsible scraping

-- Be respectful: keep delays, avoid overwhelming the site.
-- This project is for educational/research purposes.

 ## Responsible scraping